UAE Financial Year 2026: Business Guide to VAT & Corporate Tax Filings

 Businesses earning taxable income above the prescribed threshold are required to file corporate tax returns.

-3. What records must businesses maintain for compliance?
+2. What records must UAE businesses maintain for VAT and corporate tax compliance?

-Businesses must maintain financial statements, invoices, tax records, and supporting documentation for all transactions.
+Businesses must maintain financial statements, tax invoices, credit notes, expense records, bank statements, and supporting documentation for all transactions.
+These records must be kept for a minimum of 5 years as required by UAE tax law.

 ✎ Author